vamsibanda/forex-rl-challenge/README.md

 I will list results from challengers here by sorting them w.r.t. industry-standard,

-risk measures including Calmar, Sortino and Omega ratio(s).
+risk measures including (but not limited to) Calmar, Sortino and Omega ratio(s).

 Why use my features as environment summary? because they're performing well!